Potential Police and Court Outcomes

 Community Order.
 If someone pleads guilty in Court (or is found guilty after trial), they can be sentenced by a Magistrates or Crown Court to a Community Order which can last up to three years.
 This involves Probation supervision and requirements such as Unpaid Work, Rehabilitation Days (appointments) with a Probation Officer, the iHorizon group work programme, Curfews and, if relevant, other requirements such as mental health or alcohol treatment, or drug rehabilitation.
 A Community Order comes with five years on the sex offender register.

 Immediate Custody (Prison).
 Some sentences are judged to be so serious that immediate imprisonment is seen as necessary or the only option.
 People convicted of sexual offences and going to prison will be asked if they want to reside on a vulnerable prisoner (VP) wing, and so be separated from the general prison population.
 Most sentences involve serving half of the sentence in prison and then a minimum of twelve months under Probation licence and supervision.
-Sentences above six months will result in 10 years or life-long sex offender registration.
+Sentences above six months will result in 10 years sex offender registration and senetnecs of 32 months or more come with life-long sex offender registration.
 Life-long registration can be appealed after 15 years.

 For any conviction through the Courts, the person should also expect to receive a Sexual Harm Prevention Order (SHPO) which will come with conditions of behaviour that are relevant to the offences, such as not deleting internet history, not using private browsing and making devices available for inspection.
 Where there has been contact with children, the SHPO would normally include a condition to have no unsupervised contact with children or any contact with a named child.
 The duration of a SHPO is usually the same as sex offender registration.